eloqdata/eloq-website/website/eloqkv/deployment-eloq-kv-aws-eks.md

 - Mimir
 - Promtail

-EloqKVCluster relies on infrastructure from the Prometheus and Grafana communities.
+EloqDBCluster relies on infrastructure from the Prometheus and Grafana communities.
 If you don't have these components installed in your current environment, you can install them with the following command.

 - Create a namespace for the monitoring system: